Brainchip-Inc/akida_examples/doc/user_guide/akida.rst

 - `save() <../api_reference/akida_apis.html#akida.Model.save>`__ method that needs a path for the model and that allows saving to disk for future use.
 The model will be saved as a file with an ``.fbz`` extension.
-A saved model can be reloaded using the ``Model`` object constructor with the full path of saved file as a string argument.
-This will automatically load the weights associated to the model.
+A saved model can be reloaded using the ``Model`` object constructor with the full path of the saved file as a string argument.
+This will automatically load the model weights.

   .. code-block:: python